When did Opal Fruits change to Starburst?

 From then, they went on to make Joosters, which had the same refreshing fruit flavours, the same chewy sweets on the outside but with a fruit juice centre.

-Check out this classic ad from 1970: Opal fruits made to make your mouth water
+Check out this classic ad from the 1970s: Opal fruits made to make your mouth water

 Opal Fruits Flavours